josevitor555/gameSnake/README.md

 ##

 > The game "Game Snake" is still in the development phase, the game has a server made in express.
+> The game was made with the help of artificial intelligence